tanmaykumarchaki/Lung-Cancer-Detection-Model/README.md

 # Lung-Cancer-Detection-Model

 ## Overview
+The Lung Cancer Detection Model uses a Random Forest Classifier, a machine learning algorithm that creates multiple decision trees to make predictions.
+Each tree in the forest looks at the patient's health data—such as symptoms like coughing, wheezing, yellow fingers, and chronic diseases—and classifies the risk of lung cancer.
+The model combines the results from all trees to make a final prediction.
+The Random Forest is particularly effective because it handles both the complexity of the data and potential overfitting, providing reliable predictions.
+The model’s performance is evaluated using metrics like accuracy, precision, recall, and the ROC curve, ensuring its ability to distinguish between cancerous and non-cancerous cases.

 This project uses a **Random Forest Classifier** to predict lung cancer based on patient data.
 The model achieves **96% accuracy** with an **F1-score of 0.84**.